 The prices vary, however rest assured you simply won’t be able to get a kilogram of Kopi Luwak for less than 320 GBP.
 However, it is said this type of coffee is so tasty and unique that investing in it is a nobrainer.

 Mass farms civet abuse

 Humans are naturally inclined to profit and due to the large profits to be reaped from civet farms, these animals have been forced to live in horrific conditions to play their part in a business model.
-They only get to eat coffee and don’t to much more than digest coffee beans.
-That is why you should make sure that your civet coffee is a Certified Kopi Luwak Coffee, which means the civets are not mistreated or abused, the coffee is not mixed with cheaper types, and that the beans are handpicked by local farmers.
-The coffee referenced below is, of course, certified!
+They only get to eat coffee and don’t too much more than digest coffee beans.
+That is why you should make sure that your civet coffee is certified by some trustworthy authority.
+Certification than should means the civets are not mistreated or abused, the coffee is not mixed with cheaper types, and that the beans are handpicked by local farmers.

 Preparing civet coffee

-In order to prepare a good cup of civet coffe, french press, moka pot or even the alternative Vacuum pot can be used.
-Civet coffee can even be prepared using a filter paper as an ordindary filtered coffee.
+In order to prepare a good cup of civet coffee, french press, moka pot or even the alternative Vacuum pot can be used.
+Civet coffee can even be prepared using a filter paper like an ordinary filtered coffee.
 Generally, it is enough to follow these simple guidelines (almost identical to your ordinary coffee):

 - Buy a high quality, certified coffee.

 - Do not store civet coffee in the fridge (before or after grinding it).